Ecma-TC54/tg3/SPECIFICATION.md

 The `supportId` field MUST be included and used to specify which support policy is ending, referencing a support policy defined in the definitions section.

-An `endOfSupport` event should only exist when a support definition object exists.
+An `endOfSupport` event should only exist when a support definition object exists for the entire indicated version range.

 > TL;DR: Ceasing Security Fixes and Bug Fixes.